en

 Inside a pottery shop in Tokoname

 Tokoname is the oldest of the Six Ancient Kilns in Japan which are spread out all across the country —Shigaraki, Bizen, Tanba, Echizen, Seto, and Tokoname.
-These places in Japan are strongly associated with their long pottery producing history.
+These places in Japan are all strongly associated with their long pottery-producing history.

-The characteristic of Tokoname pottery or Tokoname Yaki is the bright red color of the clay that is used to make the many different products.
+The characteristic of Tokoname pottery, known locally as Tokoname Yaki, is the bright red color of the clay that is used to make all the different products.

 Manekineko Street lined with the most creative beckoning cats